10 Best Curb Appeal Before and After Makeovers

 This arched front porch gave new life to this home.
 The arches are graceful and make the home stand out in a square-shaped world.

 A home like this needs a little character and some angles to make it more interesting.
 See what we did to make the curb appeal more appealing.

 After: Porch Paradise

-A porch can be a special place for people to gather, drink iced tea and catch up with neighbors.
+A front porch can be a special place for people to gather, drink iced tea and catch up with neighbors.
 It’s an inviting space.
-You can check out ways to upgrade your porch with these tips.

 Before: Basic Concrete Steps